zeroc-ice/ice-packaging/ice/pypi/README.rst

 install using ``python setup.py install`` instead, be aware that the Slice-to- Python compiler (``slice2py``) will not be available.

 By default, Ice is built statically with the package.
-On Linux and OS X, you can instead build the package with the system-installed Ice shared libraries.
+On Linux and macOS, you can instead build the package with the system-installed Ice shared libraries.
 To do so, you can provide the --with-installed-ice option to setup.py install.
 With pip, you should pass the --install-option="--with-builtin-ice" option to